jeancroy/fuzz-aldrin-plus/README.md

  "000 SSR0b0 0000"
 ````

-- Acronym scored as start-of-word consecutive rank 3 + an isolated letter.
+- Acronym scored as three consecutive character at start-of-word + an isolated letter.
 - Here we have a wrong-case match.
 "SSRb" or "SSRB" would have case-sensitive points on the acronym pattern (case of isolated letter is not important)
 - Position of the equivalent consecutive match is the average position of acronym characters.
-- Size of the candidate does not chance.
+- For scoring, we use the size of the original candidate.

 **Another example is matching `gaa` against `Git Plus: Add All` we'll score it like so**